eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 # Anki

-- why build one?
-  - dissatisfaction with the existing stuff
-- anki
 - the good
   - open source
   - will be around forever
   - a million plugins
   - first to use fsrs
   - note types
     - let you generate flashcards from structured data
   - really good stats
 - the bad
   - interface is bad
   - this shows up in three ways
     - first, it's ugly to look at
       - especially during reviews
     - second, doing simple things is hard
       - a nice thing about mochi is you start the app and you go on the study mode immediately
       - anki doesn't have a "study all cards due today" mode
       - instead you have to click on a deck to study
   - plugins are bad
     - it just feels bad
     - like a house of cards, everything jury-rigged
   - wysiwyg editing
     - keyboard driven
     - entering stuff requires either using the mouse (increases latency) or knowing a million keybindings

-- mochi
+# Mochi

 - the good
   - nice interface
   - this is the main selling point
   - markdown input is much better than anki's
 - the bad
   - until very recently, when they added beta support for fsrs, the algo was terrible
     - it wasn't even sm2
     - it was just based on multipliers
     - if you click remember, it multiplies the interval by a number >1
     - if you forget, it multiplies the interval by a number between 0 and 1
     - this is terrible
       - my experience of it is that i often felt mochi works well enough for the short term but not well for the long-term
     - especially if you forget a card with a long interval (multiple months)
       - because the interval doesn't reset
       - you're gonna see the card in weeks
       - not tomorrow, which would help reconsolidate that memory
     - the rationale for this was simplicity
       - make it easier for the user to reason about intervals
       - but the whole point of SRS is you don't calculate the intervals yourself
       - the algorithm is entirely transparent to the user
       - the optimality is that the app implements the most advanced (most learning for fewest reviews) algorithm possible
       - and the user just reaps the benefits
     - in general, i think spaced repetition algoriths in general are a bit too optimistic about recall
       - they could be improved by seeing things just a bit more often
   - in addition, there's only two buttons, forgot and remembered, which is not precise enough
   - cloze deletions are too verbose. they take infinity time to type
   - also, mochi has no equivalent of anki's note types, just templates

+# etc

 - desiderata
   - plain-text
     - enter prompts by writing into texts